The Best Garlic Shrimp Risotto Recipe

 Easy Garlic Shrimp Risotto

-Prep Time: 10 minutes
+Prep: 10 minutes

-Cook Time: 30 minutes
+Cook: 30 minutes

-Total Time: 40 minutes
+Total: 40 minutes

 Ingredients

-• 1 1/2 tbsp olive oil divided
+• 1 1/2 tablespoons olive oil, divided

 • 1/2 teaspoon smoked paprika

-• Kosher salt and ground black pepper to taste
+• Kosher salt and ground black pepper, to taste

-• 1 yellow onion diced
+• 1 yellow onion, diced

-• 3-4 garlic cloves minced
+• 3-4 garlic cloves, minced

 • 1 cup arborio rice

-• 4-5 cups low-sodium fish broth hot
+• 4-5 cups low-sodium fish broth, hot

 • 1/2 cup grated Parmesan cheese